 Running a pilot program with existing resources is a great way to check how a highly-targeted personalized marketing activity would work on your target accounts.

-This will not only help to set realistic goals and expectations from ABM but also scrutinize the resource and organizational readiness ahead of a full ABM campaign.
+This helps set realistic goals and expectations from ABM and scrutinizes the resource and organizational readiness ahead of a full ABM campaign.
 Based on the outcomes of the pilot program, your company can draw out a plan to invest in the technology, media, data and employees required for a full-scale deployment.

 Step 1 – Define Pilot Program Scope